 Review summary: Nikon D5000 vs Sony A7S II

 So what is the bottom line?
 Which of the two cameras – the Nikon D5000 or the Sony A7S II – has the upper hand?
+Is one clearly better than the other?
 Below is a summary of the relative strengths of each of the two contestants.

 Advantages of the Nikon D5000:

 - Brighter framing: Features an optical viewfinder for clear, lag-free composition.

 - More flexible LCD: Has full-flex screen for odd-angle shots in portrait or landscape orientation.